facundoq/facundoq.github.io/unlp/lsa16/index.md

 ## Handshapes

-The following table lists the id, name and hands (H column) used in each sign.
-The column H specifies whether the sign was performed with the right hand (R) or both hands (B).
+The following table lists the id and name of each handshape, along with a sample.

 ID | Name  | Sample | ID | Name  | Sample | ID | Name  | Sample | ID | Name  | Sample |
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|